microsoft/msticpy/docs/source/data_acquisition/MordorData.rst

 ----------------

-To narrow your search you can filter using a text search or filter by Mitre Attack Techniques or Tactics.
+To narrow your search you can filter using a text search or filter by Mitre ATT&CK Techniques or Tactics.
 Click on the arrow to open the filter pane.

 The Filter text box